chunsiyang/easy-canvas/README.md

 ![](/img/token2.png)

-Now you have successful generate your Canvas access token, please fill it in the profile page on EASY-CANVAS, you also need to fill the
+Now you have successfully generate your Canvas access token, please fill it in the profile page on EASY-CANVAS, you also need to fill the
 Canvas address with your school Canvas address.

 ![](/img/profile.png)